Swift-Deeply/Create-Custom-Alert-Object-in-SwiftUI/README.md

-# Crate Custom Alert Object in SwiftUI
+# Create Custom Alert Object in SwiftUI
 Develop your own custom Alert object with UIViewRepresentable

 * Create a New Project